marksimpson82/personal-site-blog/_posts/2013-04-30-empathetic-code.md

 <!--more-->

-## Debugging may diagnose problems, but…
+## Debugging may diagnose problems, but...

 When I was writing some road graph parsing code, due to the way that shapefiles are delivered by certain vendors, it was possible that the same road edge could be added twice.
 The road edges had the same ids / properties, but appeared in multiple files (files A and B contain contiguous geographical areas; roads crossing from A to B or vice-versa are sometimes contained in both files).
 This then caused some of the angle calculation code to detonate as, unsurprisingly, intersections between parallel lines don’t tend to give sensible results.
 Hi, NaN.